martinlindenberg/serverless-plugin-alerting/README.md

 This Plugin adds Cloudwatch Alarms with SNS notifications for your Lambda functions.

-*Note*: This plugin supports Serverless 0.1.* and 0.2.*
+*Note*: This plugin supports Serverless 0.4.*
-(Please use release tag 0.0.15 for previous versions)
+(Please use previous releases for other sls-versions)

 ### Installation